 The members of the Police Department reflect the diverse community that we serve.
 Law enforcement services are provided 24 hours a day, 7 days a week by foot, car and bicycle.
 The department works closely with the Transportation Security Administration and all other federal, state and local law enforcement agencies to carry out its mission.

-In 1999 the Police Department became one of only four airport law enforcement agencies in the United States and Canada to be accredited by the Commission on Accreditation for Law Enforcement Agencies (CALEA), Inc. The department was again reaccredited in March 2002, 2005, 2008, and most recently in 2011, when the Commission on Accreditation of Law Enforcement Agencies Inc., recognized and awarded the agency coveted Flagship status.
-The men and women of the agency continue to meet the professional standards established by the Commission.
+In 1999, the police department became one of only four airport law enforcement agencies in the United States and Canada to be accredited by the Commission on Accreditation for Law Enforcement Agencies (CALEA), Inc. The department was reaccredited in March 2002, 2005, 2008, and most recently in 2011, when the Commission on Accreditation of Law Enforcement Agencies Inc., recognized and awarded the agency coveted flagship status.
+The men and women of the agency continue to meet the professional standards established by the commission.

 Safety and security, balanced with good customer service, is important to us all, and I hope the information provided through this site will meet your expectations.

 Director of Public Safety